 Hint: The escalator travels down hill before 10am.

 Whether you want to spend a little or a lot, Hong Kong has a plethora of free and cheap things to do in Hong Kong.
 Spend a day or two or even a week and you’ll find plenty to do each day.
-A great destination for the first time solo female traveller!
+If you’re up for an escape, hop on over to Macau for the day.
+All in all Hong Kong is a great destination for the first time solo female traveller!